KiandaBPM/docs/content/docs/platform/application-designer/forms/form quick action.md

     - **When editing auto hide form footer buttons** - hides form footer buttons when users are editing forms in a process instance

     - **Trigger rules on save** - allows rules to be triggered when a form is saved/submitted.
-In this case select enter the button name used as the trigger in the **Save action field**
+In this case, select the button name used as the trigger in the **Save action field**

 6. Click on **OK** when complete or **Close** to exit the dialog box.